alberto-santini/lrp-instances/prins-2e/README.md

 These instances are derived from the [Prins](../prins/) instances for the Standard Location Routing Problem.
 They are adapted as 2-Echelon Location Routing Problem instances by adding a single depot at coordinates `(0,0)`.

+These instance set is also known as "Prodhon" in the literature.

 ## Original paper citation

 These instances were first introduced in the following paper.